-I cannot speak of my poetry or writing process without first acknowledging the impact music has had on their conception.
+I cannot speak of my poetry without first acknowledging the impact music has had on its conception.
 If anything, music is the driving force behind everything I do or wish to do.
 Music feels like an extension of myself in many ways—a ledge to lean on when I am weary, a space to curl myself into when the world gets too large, and a stronghold against the raging storm within me that only seems to stir in the hours between midnight and 4a.m.

 Music has always given voice to the choking roar within me that has always felt powerful yet small against the backdrop of shame and doubt.
 Yet there is something ironically beautiful in finding one's truth in the lyrics and melodies of a stranger's—sometimes others can put into words what we feel when we ourselves may not know what these feelings are.